Chronic Heartburn - 9 Simple Ways to Stop Acid Reflux

 1) Lose weight

 Extra fat puts pressure on your stomach.
 This pressure pushes your stomach acid up and into your lower esophagus sphincter.
-Less fat equals less GERD.
+Losing weight and less fat equals less GERD.

-2) Avoid foods that cause chronic heartburn, including:
+2) Avoid foods that trigger chronic heartburn, including:

 - Caffeine products like coffee